 - Shell and frame integrated

-Here’s a quick guide to selecting the best rollerblades for outdoors use.
+Here’s a quick guide to selecting the best rollerblades for outdoor use.

 How to Select the Best Rollerblades for Outdoor Skating